Roth Conversions

 In dark blue, without conversions, you pay more in taxes once Required Minimum Distributions start and owe more than $268k of additional taxes over your lifetime!

 With partial Roth conversions in green, you smooth out the taxes paid during your lifetime and save in taxes.
-Now that is some good tax planning!
+Now, that is some good tax planning!

 How to Pay Taxes on Partial Roth Conversions

-Second, by depleting your brokerage account to do partial Roth conversions, you are saving in taxes in the future!
+Second, by depleting your brokerage account to do partial Roth conversions, you will save in taxes in the future!
 This is because you use taxable accounts to convert money into a tax-free account.
 This is important: you decrease your overall tax liability by using your brokerage account to put money into tax-free status.
 Thus, it can make some sense to pay more taxes now than you might in the future and convert at a higher bracket now than you will be in the future.
 This saves you on current and future taxes due to the depletion of the taxable brokerage account.

 Summary of Partial Roth Conversions